rbpatt2019/ToDonePy/README.rst

         to do task rank

 ``to`` is the base command.
 It must be invoked to use any part of the tool.
-The ``do`` subcommand is how you add tasks to your ``TODO.csv``.
+The ``do`` subcommand is how you add tasks to your ``TODO.tsv``.
 After ``to do``, there are two mandatory arguments: the ``task`` and the ``rank``.
 The first argument is ``task``.
 Here, specify what it is you need to do.
 If your task takes more than one word to describe, than you need to include it in quotes. ``rank`` should be a number indicating how important this task is.
 1 is very important, 2 less so, etc. Though nothing explicitly bans you from using as many ranks as you want, I'd reccomed using 3 for high, medium, and low priority.
 So, if you wanted to remind yourself to write an abstract for that paper you've been delaying, call:

 .. code:: sh

         to do 'Write my abstract' 1

-This will create ``TODO.csv`` if it doesn't already exist, and add 'Write my abstract' with a rank of one to it.
+This will create ``TODO.tsv`` if it doesn't already exist, and add 'Write my abstract' with a rank of one to it.

 .. _to doing: